kelvinyap2014/blog-angular5/README.md

 ~~~
 @import '~leaflet/dist/leaflet.css';
 ~~~
-Note: there are still few other things remaining to do for Leaflet that we won't detail here.
+Note: there are still a few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].